Categories

 But somehow worse than this is Apple’s implementation in Mail on iOS.
 Get a load of this: there is no paste without formatting option at all.
 There is no “remove formatting” or “set to default” option, either.
 The normal formatting of the email must be manually applied, parameter by parameter.

-So imagine a scenario where a very bitter user named Stephen sees a headline on a website set in 72 point Jackass Sans Bold Italic from one of those eye-destroying light-on-dark night formats ever design lemming in the world has decided on masse to make the norm.
+So imagine a scenario where a very bitter user named Stephen sees a headline on a website set in 72 point Jackass Sans Bold Italic from one of those eye-destroying light-on-dark night formats every design lemming in the world decided en masse to make the norm.
 If this angry little Stephen person tries to copy this headline and paste it into an email to the last person on earth willing to listen to his bilious spew, he will have to first find and select the white text he just pasted, which is completely invisible against the white background of the email, then manually reformat it to match the typeface and size the rest of the email is set in, whatever that is.

 Let’s just hope this Stephen guy has a blog dedicated to shit design where he can vent his fury.
 When bad design is your muse, your inspiration will heave forth endlessly.